-If my child does not get a reaction from a vaccination, they may not be responding well to it.
+Myth 7: If your child does not get a reaction from a vaccination, they may not be responding well to it

 While fevers are a common side effect of vaccinations, they only occur in 10 – 25% of immunisations and occur more commonly after the diphtheria, tetanus and pertussis (DTP) vaccinations.
 Almost all children respond to vaccinations and will have an immune response even when there is no fever.
 About 95% of children have an immune response after the 1st dose of a vaccine and close to 100% after the 2nd dose.
 Vaccination failure is extremely rare.

-The 6-in-1 vaccination causes higher fevers than the 5-in-1 vaccination.
+Myth 8: The 6-in-1 vaccination causes higher fevers than the 5-in-1 vaccination

 The 5-in-1 and 6-in-1 vaccinations both contain DTP, polio and Haemophilus Influenzae type b (Hib) antigens, with the 6-in-1 vaccination including an additional hepatitis B antigen.
 The DTP antigens in both vaccinations are known to cause vaccine fevers which can be high.
 These fevers are more common after the 3rd dose of the DTP vaccine.
 As per the routine vaccination schedule, the 2nd dose is commonly given as the 5-in-1 and the 3rd dose as the 6-in-1.
 This may lead to the incorrect perception that the 6-in-1 causes more fever than the 5-in-1.

-The MMR vaccine causes autism and developmental delays.
+Myth 9: The MMR vaccine causes autism and developmental delays

 A large study designed to look at the effects of the MMR vaccine in 1.8 million children up to the age of 14 years.
 Not a single case of autism was reported as a consequence of the MMR vaccination.